pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 ### Table definition tools

-This library does not come with any tools for actually constructing table definition queries, such as "CREATE TABLE", "ALTER TABLE", and so on.
+This library does not come with any tools for actually constructing table definition queries, such as `CREATE TABLE`, `ALTER TABLE`, and so on.
 That is, there are no APIs for performing the following kinds of queries:

 @Row {
   @Column {